 Jacob is afraid.
 God has sent him home.
 Even though it’s been twenty years, he’s still very much afraid of his brother Esau.
 He hears Esau is coming to greet him with 400 men along with him.
 Jacob decides to protect himself and sends servants up ahead with hundreds of animals as gifts for his brother.
 He separates his people and animals into groups in case Esau kills some of them.

 When Jacob prays to God asking for deliverance from Esau, he says to the Lord, “I am not worthy of the least of all the deeds of steadfast love and all the faithfulness that you have shown to your servant.”

 He acknowledges God.
-God is the one who sent Him home, but He’s not trusting that if God sent Him, then He’ll take care of things, that God will provide what’s necessary along the way (like protection).
+God is the one who sent Him home, but he’s not trusting that if God sent him, He’ll make a way, or that God will provide what’s necessary along the way, like protection.